singam1997/FML_Final_Project/README.md

 Maximum accuracy reported on adaboost is also 80%

 Feature Scaling: Unexpectedly the accuracy seems to drop after mean normalization, standardization and shifting of origin, on GNB to 68%-75%.
 But accuracy on AdaBoost remains similar to without feature scaling.

+Two plots here: The one with the feature scaling has highest accuracy 76% when there is only one weak learner :(.
+The one without feature scaling has highest accuracy of 77% when there is only one weak learner i.e. the GNB :( in the adaboost.
+The plot also seems to oscillate after some threshold of weak learners :?